-- What are two ways using drugs may affect the brain? - Describe one of these three brain imaging technologies: structural MRI, fMRI, and PET. - How might changes in the brain caused by using drugs make it more difficult for a person to stop using drugs?
+• What are two ways using drugs may affect the brain?

+- Compare and contrast each of these three brain imaging technologies: structural MRI, fMRI, and PET. - How might changes in the brain caused by using drugs make it more difficult for a person to stop using drugs?